 Calum Davidson was a a well-known regional planner and photographer.
 He described himself as a photographer with a day job, living in a very photogenic part of the globe, and who got to travel a bit to other almost as photogenic bits of the planet.

-His Flickr Photostream is also worth viewing and chronicles what he observed and snapped from his life in Cromarty, and travels from his day job, which took him around the Highlands and Islands, as well as to the rest of Scotland, the UK, Europe and the USA.
-He wrote a regular column in the Energy North Supplement of the North of Scotland Newspaper group, illustrated often by his own snaps.
+His Flickr Photostream is worth viewing first and chronicles what he observed and snapped from his life in Cromarty, and travels from his day job, which took him around the Highlands and Islands, as well as to the rest of Scotland, the UK, Europe and the USA.

 Calum’s photos are regularly featured in a variety of books, magazines and newspapers, and an eclectic selection by be licensed through Getty Images.